Apprenticeships give you an opportunity to learn and gain a recognised qualification whilst you work.

 Find out more information and apply for vacancies on the GOV.UK Find an apprenticeship website.

 Yes, all apprentices are paid.
-The minimum wage for apprentices aged 16-18 is £4.81 per hour.
-However you will earn significantly more as you progress through your qualifications (depending on the career route you choose).
-If you are an apprentice aged 19+ you will start at £4.81 per hour for the first year and then go on to the national minimum wage and progress from there.
+The minimum wage for apprentices is £5.28 per hour.
+However you may earn significantly more as you progress through your qualifications.
+If you are an apprentice aged 19+ you may also start at £5.28 per hour for the first year, after which your wage will increase to at least, the national minimum wage and may progress from there.
 If you are already employed and start an apprenticeship, your wage should not change.

 No, while you are on an apprenticeship your employer pays you a salary and supports you while you undertake your training.